seandstewart/bardly/pending/romances/the-tempest/11-player.md

 Our royal, good and gallant ship, our master
 Capering to eye her: on a trice, so please you,
 Even in a dream, were we divided from them
-And were brought moping hither. …
+And were brought moping hither. ...

 *\[Aside to PROSPERO]*
-… Was't well done?
+...
+Was't well done?

 **PROSPERO**
 *\[Aside to ARIEL]*
 Bravely, my diligence.
 Thou shalt be free.

 **ALONSO**
-This is as strange a maze as e ‘er men trod
+This is as strange a maze as e 'er men trod
 And there is in this business more than nature
 Was ever conduct of: some oracle
-Must rectify our knowledge. …
+Must rectify our knowledge. ...

 **PROSPERO**
-… Sir, my liege,
+...
+Sir, my liege,
 Do not infest your mind with beating on
 The strangeness of this business; at pick'd leisure
-Which shall be shortly, single I’ll resolve you,
+Which shall be shortly, single I'll resolve you,
 Which to you shall seem probable, of every
-These happen’d accidents; till when, be cheerful
+These happen'd accidents; till when, be cheerful
-And think of each thing well. …
+And think of each thing well. ...

 *\[Aside to ARIEL]*
-… Come hither, spirit:
+...
+Come hither, spirit:
 Set Caliban and his companions free;
-Untie the spell. …
+Untie the spell. ...

 *Exit ARIEL*

-… How fares my gracious sir?
+...
+How fares my gracious sir?
 There are yet missing of your company
 Some few odd lads that you remember not.